 The following instructions describe how to set up hardware-based 2FA in a web browser.
 The procedure for pairing your Hub account with a hardware token in a mobile browser should be similar.

 To enable token-based two-factor authentication in a web browser:

-Locate the Two-factor authentication setting and click the Pair with hardware token link.
+Locate the Two-factor authentication setting and click the Pair with hardware token button.

 Your browser displays a dialog with additional instructions for pairing with the hardware device.
 The actual dialog and setup instructions vary based on your operating system, browser, and hardware device.

 This example shows the dialog that is presented in Chrome for Windows on a device that doesn't have a built-in fingerprint sensor.